Which place is cheaper, Dubrovnik or Pamukkale?

 Both destinations experience a temperate climate with four distinct seasons.
 And since both cities are in the northern hemisphere, summer is in July and winter is in January.

 Both Dubrovnik and Pamukkale are popular destinations to visit in the summer with plenty of activities.
+Most visitors come to Pamukkale for the hiking and the family-friendly experiences during these months.
 Also, the summer months attract visitors to Dubrovnik because of the beaches, snorkeling, the hiking, and the family-friendly experiences.

 Pamukkale is a little warmer than Dubrovnik in the summer.
 The daily temperature in Pamukkale averages around 28°C (82°F) in July, and Dubrovnik fluctuates around 25°C (77°F).